573dave/cummins_isx_CM871_ecm_milk_money/README.md

 ```
 ## Derates and Engine Protection Shutdowns...
 There are tons of parameters that deal with derates and engine shutdowns.
 Searching parameter names that include 'DRT' or 'EPD' in the name are almost always related to derates.
 Some derates will cause an alarm in the dash, but there are many that are silent.
 Silent derates are in place to protect the limits of the engine components and happen on a regular basis as a normal part of engine operation.
 The consequences of turning them off may be severe, depending on what it might be, if the driver of the truck is not aware that those components can now be pushed beyond their intended limits.
 Disabling ALL derates will improve performance and fuel mileage for the engine, and because I drive my own truck, and no one else does, I disabled them ALL rather than try and sort them out.
-Engine protection shutdowns can also be eliminated so that when a shutdown alarm occurs, then engine will not be affected by it.
+Engine protection shutdowns can also be eliminated so that when a shutdown alarm occurs, then engine will not be effected by it.
 The bad thing, is that if your engine runs out of oil, it can destroy itself in short order, but the good thing is that you can bypass or unplug a component or sensor that may have failed, like your EGR valve, or DPF can without it shutting you down.
-Firetrucks', school buses and other emergency vehicles are often set this way so that in an emergency, the vehicle can still be moved.
+Firetrucks, school buses and other emergency vehicles are often set this way so that in an emergency, the vehicle can still be moved.
 Here is the map to disable all derates and shutdowns...
 Disable Engine Protections and Shutdowns…
 ```
 C_AIF_AlphaAltDerateOvrEn 1